haoranwang99/Database-Azure-Divvy/README.md

 ## 📜 License

-MIT License – feel free to fork and build upon this project!
+MIT License – open for use, collaboration, and exploration.